webdriverio/i18n/it/docusaurus-plugin-content-docs/current/Selectors.md

 ### iOS UIAutomation

-When automating an iOS application, Apple’s [UI Automation framework](https://developer.apple.com/library/prerelease/tvos/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/UIAutomation.html) can be used to find elements.
+When automating an iOS application, Apple's [UI Automation framework](https://developer.apple.com/library/prerelease/tvos/documentation/DeveloperTools/Conceptual/InstrumentsUserGuide/UIAutomation.html) can be used to find elements.

 This JavaScript [API](https://developer.apple.com/library/ios/documentation/DeveloperTools/Reference/UIAutomationRef/index.html#//apple_ref/doc/uid/TP40009771) has methods to access to the view and everything on it.